 Nevada DUI Breath Test

-People arrested for drunk driving in Nevada are typically given the choice to take a Nevada DUI breath test or a Nevada DUI blood test to measure blood alcohol content (BAC).
+People arrested for drunk driving in Nevada are typically given the choice to take a DUI breath test or a DUI blood test to measure blood alcohol content (BAC).
 Driving with a BAC of .08% or higher is unlawful in Nevada even if the person is otherwise driving safely and does not feel impaired.

 As explained above, diabetics are more likely to have an excess of ketones…called “ketosis”…in their system.
 Ketones bear similarity to isopropyl alcohol, which is different from the ethyl alcohol in that people drink.
-However, Nevada DUI breathalyzers do not always distinguish between ethyl alcohol and ketones.
+However, DUI breathalyzers do not always distinguish between ethyl alcohol and ketones.
 Therefore, sober diabetics who blow into a breathalyzer may receive a falsely elevated BAC result due to their ketones.3

 When police are deciding whether to arrest someone for DUI in Nevada, they look for physical and behavioral signs of intoxication.
 However, a sober diabetic suffering from DKA (diabetic ketoacidosis) may exhibit symptoms similar to drunkenness.4 Common DKA symptoms that resemble being inebriated include any of the following: